EMODnet/emodnet.wfs/README.md

 ## Get WFS layers

 You can extract layers directly from a `wfs` object using layer names.
+All layers are downloaded as `sf` objects and the crs of outputs are standardised to `EPSG` code 4326 by default.

 ``` r
 emodnet_get_layers(wfs = wfs_cml, layers = layers)